kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/concept-ServiceCatalog-Integration/serviceCatalogIntegration-Concept.md

       namespace: default
 ```

-## Unified Templating for Logging and OpenTelemetry

-The OpenTelemetry Collector configuration should be a second sub-resource (besides the logging configuration) in the Preset.
-This allows services to consume different types of telemetry.
-For example, an Elastic stack could consume both logs and traces.

 ## Example

 A commercial provider might offer an ElasticSearch-based service that can receive logs using the ElasticSearch protocol.
 Kyma might contain a preset for this `ElasticService` that contains all necessary configurations.